-Vision: To educate and advocate for the genetic counselors and genetics professional in the state of Ohio
+Vision: To educate and advocate for the genetic counselors and genetics professionals in the state of Ohio

 Mission Statement: